Read our frequently asked questions here.

 If you are having medical treatment or are taking prescribed medication for a medical condition, then we advise you to seek advice from a medical professional before you order or start using the Oralift device.

 It depends on what you are having done.
 Your gums should be in a healthy state with good oral hygiene.
 If you are having extensive work done on your teeth (crowns, bridges, dentures etc) it would be advisable to wait until the work has been completed.
 If you have several teeth missing, these should be replaced with a bridge, implant or denture before Oralift is fitted.
-If you are not sure, we would recommend that you consult your dentist before proceeding with Oralift.

 Instructions for moulding your device are given in your Oralift App which is available to you when you purchase your Oralift kit.